Skip to content

-What Is the Company Director Tracking System?
+What is the Company Director Tracking System?

 A company director is responsible for managing the business affairs of, and owes various fiduciary duties to, their appointed company.
 To modernise Australian business registers, the Australian government has introduced a new company director tracking system, the Director Identification Number (DIN).
 Once the Australian Taxation Office (ATO) confirms a person’s identity, they will receive a unique DIN.
 Importantly, directors keep this number permanently.
 As a result, a director will be able to use this number across multiple companies for each directorship they hold.